Course leader

 How will I be assessed?

-This course gives you UCAS tariff points for entry to University.
+This course gives you UCAS tariff points for entry to University and – subject to meeting entry requirements – will enable you to progress onto a variety of relevant degree pathways.
+For those taking the land-based option, these may include animal management, sciences and zoo biology, equine sciences, performance and business management, marine conservation, wildlife ecology conservation, agriculture and aquaculture.
 Complete a full Level 3 qualification with us and we’ll guarantee you an offer of a place on one of our relevant University Centre Sparsholt degree courses, subject to Admissions Terms & Conditions.

 Entry requirements

-All students must have GCSE grade C/4, or Functional Skills Level 2 equivalent in both Maths and English.
+You will need to have GCSEs at grade 4/C or Level 2 Functional Skills in both Maths and English.

-Most students are aged 19 or above at the start of the course, however entry at 18 may be possible – please contact the College Admissions team for more details.
+Most learners are aged 19 or above at the start of the course, however entry at 18 may be possible – please contact the UCS admissions team for more details.